darrenhebner/franglish/README.md

-# franglish
+# Franglish
-Simple flashcard site for practising French.
+A simple flashcard site for practising French.
+Built in an afternoon using [Vue.js](http://vuejs.org).